-In accordance with IAS 17 - Leases, the economic ownership of a leased asset is transferred to the lessee if the lessee bears substantially all the risks and rewards related to the ownership of the leased asset.
+Prior to January 1, 2019 and the adoption of IFRS 16, leases were classified in accordance with IAS 17 - Leases, whereby the economic ownership of a leased asset is transferred to the lessee if the lessee bears substantially all the risks and rewards related to the ownership of the leased asset.
 In some cases, the lease transaction is not always conclusive, and management uses judgment in determining whether the lease is a finance lease arrangement that transfers substantially all the risks and rewards incidental to ownership.
 If this determination is positive, the related asset is then recognized by the lessee at the inception of the lease at an amount equal to the lower of its fair value and the present value of the minimum lease payments.
 A corresponding amount is recognized as a finance lease liability.

-All of the Credit Union's lease agreements are classified as operating leases.
+Prior to January 1, 2019, all of the Credit Union's lease agreements were classified as operating leases.
 Payments on operating lease agreements are recognized as an expense on a straight-line basis over the lease term.
 Associated costs such as maintenance and insurance are expensed as incurred.